 Health Care Payroll Contribution

-2013 will be the second year of the salary-indexed payroll premium contribution method.
-A sample of the contribution rates for 2013 is outlined below.
+2014 will be the third year of the salary-indexed payroll premium contribution method.
+A sample of the contribution rates for 2014 is outlined below.

 If both the employee and spouse/same-sex domestic partner are employed at Penn State, they have the ability to choose which employee will carry the health benefits and have the corresponding salary-indexed payroll deduction; changes of this nature must by made in ESSIC during Open Enrollment only.

 For postdoctoral scholars interested in participating in the University’s healthcare plan, the rates are shown below.
 Additional information regarding the benefits for postdoctoral scholars can be found at the Office of Postdoctoral Affairs.

 The below grid(s) are sample contribution amounts only.
 Your own specific, salary-based payroll contribution for 2014 is reflected in ESSIC.

 If your base salary is higher than $140K, your contribution will be determined based on $140K, as this is the maximum salary level for the 2014 contribution calculation.

 Healthcare benefits are available for eligible part-time employees.
 Eligibility rules can be found in HR policy HR05 – “Regular” and “Non-regular” University Employees.
 For those part-time employees that are notified they are eligible to participate in the healthcare plan, the rates are shown below.